VA Disability Benefits

 Am I eligible for the Aid & Attendance pension?

 Any wartime veteran with 90 days of active duty, 1 day beginning or ending during a period of war, is eligible to apply for the Aid & Attendance Improved Pension.
 A surviving spouse (marriage must have ended due to death of veteran) of a wartime veteran may also apply.
 The individual applying must qualify both medically and financially.
-This free, one-minute questionnaire can better help determine if you may be eligible for the Aid and Attendance benefit.

 What is the difference between wartime and peacetime service?

 Military service is classified either as wartime or peacetime service.
 This distinction is important because there are significant advantages specifically accruing only to veterans with wartime service.
 For example, only veterans with wartime service are eligible for non-service-connected pension benefits like Aid and Attendance.